adarsh-aur/Flame-Factor/README.md

-wn that will display correctly when you paste it into a README.md file for your project:

-markdown
-Copy
-Edit
 # 🔥 Flame Factor – Love Compatibility Calculator

 **Flame Factor** is a light-hearted web-based compatibility calculator designed to estimate the romantic potential between two individuals.
 Using a fun and playful approach, users can input their names and receive a randomized percentage score representing their "love compatibility."